KenanHArik/pipid_gaggia_classic/Setup Substeps/0 - RPi Zero W Setup.md

 # Instruction on How to Set Up a Raspberry Pi Zero W (Headless)

+The following instructions go over first setup a Raspberry Pi for running the software of this repository.

 ## Setting up Raspberry Pi OS SD card

 1. Go to the [Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/) download site, and download the latest version of OS Lite.
 The Lite version is selected here since there won't be any desktop environment needed.
 Raspberry Pi OS was formally known as Raspbian.